TS552 - Measuring equipment Vevor - Free user manual and instructions

 Please keep the original packaging for later transport, e.g. for calibration.
 Any transport damage due to faulty packaging will be excluded from warranty claims.

-In order to avoid damage caused by battery leakage, remove batteries from the instrument if you do not use the instrument for period of time.
+In order to avoid damage caused by battery leakage, remove batteries from the instrument if you do not use the instrument for a period of time.

 TECHNICAL DATA